 The IAAO standard states that assessment ratios for each major class of property should be between 0.90 and 1.10.
 Data are available by land use classification for all counties except Columbia and Garfield, therefore, when separate data were available it is grouped by residential and nonresidential property.
 The median ratio was calculated for each class.
-On a statewide basis, the median ratio for residential property was 0.92 and the median ratio for nonresidential property was 0.93.
+On a statewide basis, the median ratio for residential property was 0.93 and the median ratio for nonresidential property was 0.95.

 The median ratios for residential and nonresidential property by county are listed on Chart 2 and Chart 3.
-The ratio for residential property ranges from a low of 0.86 in Lincoln and Whatcom Counties to a high of 1.13 in Wahkiakum County.
-The median ratio for nonresidential property ranges from a low of 0.75 in Stevens County to a high of 1.09 in San Juan County.
+The ratio for residential property ranges from a low of 0.74 in Lincoln County to a high of 1.12 in San Juan County.
+The median ratio for nonresidential property ranges from a low of 0.80 in Lincoln County to a high of 1.31 in Kittitas County.

-Eight counties have sample residential median ratios below the IAAO suggested standard of 0.90 and one county has a sample median ratio above 1.10.
-The binomial test supports the hypothesis that the residential median ratio is less than 0.90 for Chelan, Kitsap, Lincoln and Whatcom Counties.
-Asotin, Douglas, Okanogan and Pend Oreille Counties have a residential median ratio below 0.90, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true residential median ratio may be at least 0.90 and therefore within the IAAO standards.
-Wahkiakum County has a residential median ratio above 1.10, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true residential median ratio above 1.10, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true residential median ratio may be less than 1.10 and therefore within the IAAO standards.
+Seven counties have sample residential median ratios outside of the IAAO suggested standard of 0.90 to 1.10.
+The binomial test supports the hypothesis that the residential median ratio is outside the 0.90 to 1.10 range for five counties (Chelan, Kitsap, Lincoln, Thurston, and Whatcom).
+San Juan and Whitman counties have a residential median ratio outside the suggested range of 0.90 to 1.10, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true residential median ratio may be within the suggested range and therefore within the IAAO standards.

-Eight counties have sample nonresidential median ratios below the IAAO standard of 0.90.
-The binomial test supports the hypothesis that the nonresidential median ratio is less than 0.90 for Chelan, Island, Lincoln, Stevens and Whatcom Counties.
-Asotin, Cowlitz and Pend Oreille Counties have nonresidential median ratios below 0.90, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true nonresidential median ratio may be at least 0.90 and therefore within the IAAO standards.
+Seven counties have sample nonresidential median ratios outside the IAAO suggested standard of 0.90 to 1.10.
+The binomial test supports the hypothesis that the nonresidential median ratio is outside the 0.90 to 1.10 for Adams and Lincoln Counties.
+Island, Kittitas, Pend Oreille, San Juan, Whatcom, and Yakima counties have nonresidential median ratios outside the suggested range of 0.90 to 1.10, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true nonresidential median ratio may be within this range and therefore within the IAAO standards.

-In summary, thirty-two counties satisfy the IAAO standard for the assessment level of residential property, four do not.
-Thirty-two counties satisfy the IAAO standard for the assessment level of nonresidential property, and five do not.
+In summary, thirty-two counties satisfy the IAAO standard for the assessment level of residential property, five do not.
+Thirty-five counties satisfy the IAAO standard for the assessment level of nonresidential property, and two do not.